antallya/clothing-items-classification-using-TF-and-Keras/README.md

 ## MNIST-Fashion Classification with TensorFlow and Keras
 At one of the workshops of the Mexico SIAM (Society for Industrial and Applied Mathematics) convention in 2022, I learned how to use TensorFlow API and Keras library in Python to train a sample in MNIST-fashion by Zalando.
+This workshop was imparted by Prof. Miguel Angel Pérez León.

 ### Dataset content
 Some specifics of this dataset are listed as follows: